Does money talk make you cringe? Don't fret—there are simple ways to help you turn those awkward conversations into easy (and automatic) exchanges.

-Perhaps this sounds familiar?
+Perhaps this sounds familiar to you.

 1. You Can Automate Late Payment Reminders

 2. You Can Quickly Set Late Payment Fees on Your Invoices

 Of course, charging late payment fees may not always be the best idea and that’s why it’s important to follow some guidelines:

 - Know when not to enforce the policy and be empathetic.
-A regular client may be going through a personal challenge such as the death of a loved one.
+A regular client may be going through a personal challenge, such as the death of a loved one.

 3. You Can Easily Create Killer Project Estimates

-With estimates, it’s far less likely that you’ll have disagreements about price.
+When you submit estimates before starting work, it’s far less likely that you’ll have disagreements about price.
 And in the rare case that you do, feel comfortable with that conversation knowing that you can justify what they may regard as “surprise” extra charges by referencing your estimate.

-4. You Can Build Upfront Deposits into Your Invoices
+4. You Can Build Upfront Deposits Into Your Invoices

-It also ensures that I have a steady stream of cash flowing in and a positive cash flow.
-That’s not to mention that clients are more likely to be vested in the project if they have to fork out upfront cash.
-And, for projects that require considerable client input, this is an absolute godsend.
+Plus, clients are typically more likely to be vested in the project if they have to fork out upfront cash.
+For projects that require considerable client input, this is an absolute godsend.